 Get quotes from these car insurance providers and more

 A classic car is more than the sum of its parts.
-It could be a hobby, lovingly restored that you proudly display at classic car shows.
+It could cover a hobby car, lovingly restored that you proudly display at classic car shows.
 Or it might just be an old banger.
 Either way, read on for tips on how to get cheaper quotes on classic car insurance to ensure your vehicle is properly covered.

 There is nothing stopping drivers of older cars from getting standard car insurance.
 However, classic car insurance exists because there is more to a car than just its age.